cooperfrench95/tmdb_top_100/README.md

 * Add options to filter search by genre and year.

 * Add animations, transitions etc. Generally make the interface a bit prettier.
+Change default Vue logo to something else.

 * Add an option to compare movies that are on the shortlist, then display all of their information side by side in a table.